 & Juliet must be the best kept secret in theatre.
 Before last night I tried many times to google and find out exactly what the show was all about.
 And all I could find was “modern music, mixed with Juliet re writing her ending.”
 In essence that’s it in a nutshell, but oh my, it’s so much more.

-Before I Delve Into My & Juliet Musical Review Let Me Ask You These Questions.
+Before I Delve Into A Full & Juliet Review Let Me Ask You These Questions.

 What would happen if William Shakespeare was born in this day and age, and Anne Hathaway was a modern woman?
 How would these factors affect the writings of Shakespeare?